 Turkey Trip Cost & Inflation

-In Summer 2018, the value of the Turkish lira dropped significantly versus major currencies.
+In the summer of 2018, the value of the Turkish lira dropped significantly compared to that of major currencies.
 In late 2021, its value continued to decline quickly.
 Annual inflation in Turkey reached a two-decade high of more than 80% in 2022.
-As of winter 2023, inflation still remains high and the cost of goods and services change frequently.
-We have made our best attempts to list all prices accurately on this page but be aware that prices continue to fluctuate.
+As of the summer of 2024, inflation still remains high, and the cost of goods and services changes frequently.
+We have made our best attempts to list all prices accurately on this page, but be aware that prices continue to fluctuate.

-As of December 2023, here is the current, estimated average price for each of the following categories.
+As of the summer of 2024, here is the current estimated average price for each of the following categories.
 Please note: due to the fluctuating currency situation, we have chosen to list the costs in USD.
-However, payments would be made in Turkish lira.
+However, payments would be made in Turkish lira

 Here are some examples of prices for other types of accommodations: